aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Usage

-Check out the repository [mrg_sim](https://github.com/aserbremen/mrg_sim) for testing out the multi-robot SLAM implementation in a simulated environment using Gazebo (tested on Fortress)
+Check out the repository [mrg_sim](https://github.com/aserbremen/mrg_sim) for testing out the multi-robot SLAM implementation in a simulated environment using Gazebo (tested on Fortress).